Table of Contents (click to expand)

 Liver Storage Of Glycogen

 Our ‘big meals’ usually contain a lot of carbohydrates.
 In a way, this is good, as carbohydrates are our main source of energy.
-In fact, our brain cells and muscles prefer carbohydrates over other sources of energy (fat and triglycerides).
+In fact, the brain runs almost exclusively on glucose — it consumes around 130 grams every day, even though it makes up only about 2% of your body weight — and working muscles also reach for carbohydrates first during sustained effort.

 However, our bodies need only so much carbs to go about doing our daily physical activities.
 Therefore, in people with no metabolic disorders, these excess carbs are converted into complex chains of glucose called glycogen and then stored in the liver and muscle cells.